fandres51/Mortypedia/Readme.md

 # Mortypedia
-## A Rick and Morty encyclopedia using the R&M api: https://rickandmortyapi.com/
+## A React Native Rick and Morty encyclopedia using the R&M api: https://rickandmortyapi.com/